teerapap/grunt-protractor-runner/README.md

 Type: `Object`
 Default value: `{}`

 Arguments passed to the command.
+These arguments can also be supplied via command-line too.
+Ex.`grunt protractor --specs=specs/some-test.js`
 Supported arguments are below.

 * seleniumAddress `string`: A running selenium address to use
 * seleniumServerJar `string`: Location of the standalone selenium server .jar file